 If you file an insurance claim on your own, you can expect the insurance companies to try to limit your recovery to PIP.
 In order to obtain liability-based coverage under the at-fault driver’s insurance policy (or under your own uninsured/underinsured motorist (UIM) policy), you need to be able to prove two things.
-First, you must be able to prove that your injuries qualify you for liability-based compensation; and, second, you must be able to prove that the other driver was legally at fault in the collision.
+First, you must be able to prove that your injuries qualify you for liability-based compensation, and second, you must be able to prove that the other driver was legally at fault in the collision.

 Regardless of the type of insurance coverage that is available to you, securing just compensation requires a clear understanding of Florida law and the ability to deal with the insurance companies effectively.
-At Searcy Denney, our West Palm Beach car accident lawyers can use their experience to negotiate a fair settlement; and, if a fair settlement is not on the table, our lawyers will take your case to trial.
+At Searcy Denney, our West Palm Beach car accident lawyers can use their experience to negotiate a fair settlement, and, if a fair settlement is not on the table, our lawyers will take your case to trial.

 How Much Compensation Can You Recover?

 Assuming the other driver was at fault in your accident, the amount of compensation you can recover is dependent upon the extent of your injuries.
-This will determine not only if you have a claim outside of PIP, but also how much PIP and liability-based compensation you are entitled to receive.
+This will determine not only if you have a claim outside of PIP but also how much PIP and liability-based compensation you are entitled to receive.
 Importantly, while PIP only covers medical expenses and lost wages, liability insurance covers all accident-related losses—including pain and suffering, post-traumatic stress, and loss of enjoyment of life.

 It is also important to keep in mind that various third parties could potentially be liable for your injuries as well.
-Road defects, vehicle defects, negligent entrustment and various other issues can all potentially be to blame for serious and fatal car accidents.
-With these types of claims, the compensation that is available can often far exceed drivers’ auto insurance coverage, so pursuing these claims (if you have them) can be essential to fully recovering your accident-related losses.
+Road defects, vehicle defects, negligent entrustment, and various other issues can all potentially be to blame for serious and fatal car accidents.
+With these types of claims, the compensation that is available can often far exceed drivers’ auto insurance coverage, so pursuing these claims (if you have them) can be essential to fully recover your accident-related losses.

 About Car Accidents on I-95 and the Turnpike